 The State of Texas seeks to attract industry partners in the field of cancer care to advance economic development and cancer care efforts in the state.
 The goal of this award mechanism is to recruit to Texas companies with proven management teams who are focused on exceptional product opportunities to improve cancer care.
 These companies must presently be domiciled outside of Texas and have sufficient personnel to operate the Texas-based research and/or development activities of the company and, along with appropriate management, must be willing to relocate to or be hired and remain in Texas for a specified period after funding.

+The long-term objective of this award is to support commercially oriented therapeutic and medical technology products, diagnostic- or treatment-oriented information technology products, diagnostics, tools, services, and infrastructure projects.
 Common to all applications under this RFA (with the exception of infrastructure applications) should be the intent to further the research and development of products that would eventually be approved and marketed for the diagnosis, prevention, and/or treatment of cancer.
 Eligible products or services include-but are not limited to-therapeutics (eg, small molecules and biologics), diagnostics, devices, and potential breakthrough technologies, including software and research discovery techniques.

 CPRIT seeks to maximize the clinical impact of our funding.
-Hence we focus investment in translational research and development activities, including the following eligible stages:
+Hence, we focus investment in translational research and development activities, including the following eligible stages:

-- Studies that establish preclinical proof of concept; - GLP studies to support INDs; - Phase I to establish safety and a maximally tolerated dose; - Phase II studies to determine safety and efficacy in initial targeted patient populations (up to 100 patients).
+- Studies that establish preclinical proof of concept; - GLP studies to support INDs; - Phase 1 to establish safety and a maximally tolerated dose; - Phase 2 studies to determine safety and efficacy in initial targeted patient populations (up to 100 patients).